 Quick recap: National treasure Jeff Goldblum plays Sam Brundle, an eccentric scientist who accidentally turns himself into a human-fly hybrid.

-Fun (?) fact: In a deleted scene, Brundle fuses together a cat and baboon and is so disgusted with the creation, beats the animal to death with a pipe.
+Fun (?) fact: In a deleted scene, Brundle fuses together a cat and baboon and is so disgusted with the creation that he beats the animal to death with a pipe.
 Producer Stuart Cornfeld said, ‘If you beat an animal to death, even a monkey-cat, your audience is not gonna be interested in your problems anymore.’

 My thoughts: I’ve made some really bad choices when it comes to guys I’ve dated, but at the very least I can say I’ve never fallen for an eccentric scientist who fuses his DNA with a fly and then impregnates me with his Maybe Fly Spawn.
 I’m a mess, but not Geena Davis in The Fly kind of a mess.
 So, there’s that inspiration.